Cervix

 Entrance to the Vagina (Vulva)

 In many women, the entrance to the vagina normally feels lumpy.
 This lumpiness is the remains of the hymen which stretches across the entrance in young girls.
-The hymen is a thin piece of tissue with a hole to let menstrual blood flow out.
-The hole becomes enlarged during sports, by inserting tampons and by sexual intercourse, but the remnants of the hymen can remain as irregular, firm lumpiness.
+The hymen is a thin piece of tissue with a opening to let menstrual blood flow out.
+The opening becomes enlarged during sports, by inserting tampons and by sexual intercourse, but the remnants of the hymen can remain as irregular, firm lumpiness.

 A woman who has given birth to a child, and who needed stitches afterwards, may be left with a lumpy scar at the vaginal opening.